 - Don’t want to pay a higher interest rate

-- For getting the benefit of 0% APR period( 12 to 18 months)
+- For getting the benefit of a 0% APR period( 12 to 18 months)

 - Want cashback, rewards programs, and points

 It comes with a little balance transfer fee of 3% to 5% of the total balance transferred.
-But some companies don’t charge that so they can attract new credit cards users.
+But some companies don’t charge that so they can attract new credit card users.

 Otherwise, if you don’t follow the rules the interest may jump to 30% including a penalty before the 0% APR period.
 Along with that if you want to save more and pay faster then utilize the full benefit of a 0% APR period.
 Make as much as payment you can to eliminate debt faster.

 Using this method you pay the debt with the highest interest first.
 And follow the same scenario to pay the next highest until all debts are paid.
 But while doing this you pay the minimum balance on the remainings to ensure you don’t get delinquent on other debts.

 You use all the extra money for one single debt and when it is paid then you use that to pay the next one and so on.

 How do you implement the debt avalanche method?